FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 Those boxes, which are called [plates](https://en.wikipedia.org/wiki/Plate_notation), tell you how many times a parameter is repeated.
 Nested plates are multiplied by the number given by outer plates, which can also be seen by looking at the number of indices.
 The concept of plates was also taken up by the authors of NumPyro to express that certain dimensions are conditionally independent.
-This also helps them to increase performance by taking optimizations into account that are not possible in the general case.
+This also helps them to increase performance by taking optimizations into account that are just not possible in the general case.
-Shaded circles are observed values, which is the number of sales on a given day $k$ and store $i$ in our case.
+Shaded circles are observed values, which in our case are the number of sales on a given day $k$ and store $i$.

 ## Implementation

-Let's take a quick look into our model code which is just a normal Python.
+Let's take a quick look into our model code which is just a normal Python function.
 It's good to keep in mind, that we call this a *model* since we assume that given the right parameters it would be able to generate sales for some given stores and days resembling the observed sales for these stores and days.

 ```python